aristt/idtoken/README.md

 - **IdManager web UI:** It can be used to add and remove addresses from the list of ideitified addresses authorized to transact.

-## Setup and test
+## Local setup and test

+### Requirements:

-Requirements: NodeJS version >= 8.11.3
+* NodeJS version >= 8.11.3
+* Truffle
+* Ganache or ganache-cli

+### Steps:

-1. Start ganache or ganache-cli to provide an ethereum test network on your local computer on port 8545.
+1. Start ganache or ganache-cli **setting network 5777** *ganache cli -i 5777* to provide an ethereum test network on your local computer on port 8545.
+Write down the private key of the first account (at position 0).
-2. Clone the project repository
+2. Clone the project repository and install the dependencies: *npm install*
 3. Compile the smart contracts: *truffle compile*
 4. Deploy the smart contracts on the local test network: *truffle migrate* and write down the IdToken address.
 5. Run the tests *truffle test*
 6. Install the **last version** of Chrome Metamask plugin
 7. **Import in metamask the account used to deploy the contracts.** and select it as current account.
-The private key can be exported from ganache.
+The private key can be exported from ganache (see step 1).
 8. Install the web dependencies: *cd web/id-namager && npm install*
 9. Run the web UI: *web/id-namager && npm start serve*
-10. Open the web UI in the browser (should be http://localhost:8080)
+10. Open the web UI in the browser (should be http://localhost:8080) and login with (user: admin@idmanager.com password: admin)
-11. Configure the token in Metamask (Add token => Custom Token => Paste Token address (from step 4) => Next => Add Tokens)
+11. Configure the IDT token contract in Metamask (Add token => Custom Token => Paste Token address (from step 4) => Next => Add Tokens)
 12. Verify that your current account is shown in the web UI.
 Paste it into the *Ethereum address* input form and click *add*.
 This operation is needed in order to authorize your address to receive token.
 13. Click on the *+1000* button to fund your current account.
 14. Use the web UI to add or remove addresses authorized to transact with the token
-14. Test token transfers from Metamask.
-They will fail if the sender or the recipient are not authorized.
+14. Test IDT token transfers from Metamask.
+They will succeed if both the sender or the recipient are authorized, and fail otherwise.

 ## Info for evaluation